 Whether you’re hitting the gym, dancing or running, the right nutrition is key to achieving as much as you can, and while there are many benefits to a vegan diet, it definitely takes a little bit more thought to get right.

 Here are six tips to help to reach your fitness goals when adopting a plant based diet.

 Eat Properly Before Exercise

 Getting the right pre-workout/run/ride nutrition is essential for anyone.
-The main focus your pre-sweat eating should be carbs.
-As our muscles primary fuel source they give you the beans to smash through your routine.
+The main focus of your pre-sweat eating should be carbs.
+As our muscles primary fuel source, they give you the beans to smash through your routine.

 Luckily, considering fruit and vegetables consist largely of carbohydrates, this shouldn’t be a challenge.

 Depending on how much time you have before you exercise, it’s recommended to have a small-ish meal with a good mixture of carbs and protein a few hours before hard exercise.

 This could be a delicious oat-bowl with dairy-free yoghurt, some food and some nuts. #Nomnom.

 If you’re just about to hit the gym a few pieces of fruit make the ideal choice.
 Fruit, such as bananas or dates are perfect as they’re rich in rapid acting glucose - our bodies most efficient energy supply.